 Tatcha The Water Cream

 Refines the look of pores

 This stuff is legendary in the world of skincare, and for good reason.
-The oil-free gel-cream is formulated with Japanese botanicals and Tatcha’s Hadasei-3 blend of algae, green tea, and fermented rice.
-Also, the texture is incredibly fresh, so it will refine the look of pores without scrimping on hydration.
-The gold applicator wand is a nice touch, too.
+The oil-free gel-cream is formulated with Japanese botanicals, like wild rose which helps to reduce the appearance of pores, and Tatcha’s hadasei-3 blend of algae, green tea, and fermented rice.
+The texture is incredibly weightless and fresh-feeling, so it feels lightweight but soothing and hydrating when you apply it.
+The gold applicator wand and luxe packaging is a nice touch, too.

 What Our Testers Say

 "After each application, my face felt really hydrated but light at the same time.
 There is a freshness you feel upon applying The Water Cream, almost like a cooling sensation in a way.
 I continued to enjoy how it felt on my skin during the day and at night." — Ashley Rebecca, Product Tester

 Simple but effective, this light gel formula from Aveeno contains oat extract, which is proven to reduce redness, calm the skin, and restore healthy barrier function.
 There’s also glycerin (a humectant) and panthenol to help increase moisture levels.
 But what we love is the texture—light, and cooling, it glides onto the skin effortlessly, delivering fresh hydration that doesn’t exacerbate shine.